-Figure 3: Scenario 1 mining sequence at level 305m with a west-east mining direction and dyke locations for tailings cells
+Fig. 3.
+Scenario 1 mining sequence at level 305m with a west-east mining direction and dyke locations for tailings cells

-Figure 4 illustrates how mining and processing progresses uniformly throughout the mine life.
+Fig. 4 illustrates how mining and processing progress uniformly throughout the mine life.
 This ensures efficient utilization of the mining fleet and processing plant capacity.
 Pre-stripping of pushbacks 1 and 2 start in the first and second years, resulting in less ore being mined.
 Subsequently, uniform ore feed is provided at the required processing plant capacity throughout the mine life with a capacity step-down in year 17.
-The type and quantity of dyke material needed to build the in-pit tailings cells dykes in a timely manner and at a minimum cost can be seen Figure 5.
+The type and quantity of dyke material needed to build the in-pit tailings cells dykes in a timely manner and at a minimum cost can be seen in Fig. 5.
 The request for dyke material is made anytime all the pushbacks in a tailings cell are completely mined and backfilling operations are ready to take off.
 At that time, the dyke material mined is sent to the scheduled dyke construction destination.
 By design the OB and IB dyke material are initially required to construct the dyke foundation and then subsequently TCS dyke material is needed for the main dyke.
-The tailings backfilling schedule can be found in Figure 6.
-This shows that at a continuous backfilling rate of about 140 Mm3 per year, tailings cell 1 is filled from periods 6 to 11.
-Tailings cell 2 is filled from periods 12 to 16 at a rate of about 160 Mm3 per year whilst tailings cell 3 is filled from period 17 to 20 at a rate of about 190 Mm3.
+The tailings backfilling schedule is shown in Fig. 6.
+This shows that at a continuous backfilling rate of about 140 Mm per year, tailings cell 1 is filled from periods 6 to 11.
+Tailings cell 2 is filled from periods 12 to 16 at a rate of about 160 Mm per year while tailings cell 3 is filled from period 17 to 20 at a rate of about 190 Mm.
 These backfilling variations are as a result of enforcing continuous backfilling and the volume of tailings, dyke material and waste available for backfilling.
-After the dyke foundation construction with OI dyke material, the backfilling operation occurs simultaneously as the main tailings cell dyke is being constructed with TCS dyke material.
+After the dyke foundation construction with overburden and interburden (OI) dyke material, the backfilling operation occurs simultaneously as the main tailings cell dyke is being constructed with TCS dyke material.
 This operation is usually undertaken with a hydro-cyclone that places the TCS dyke material on the dyke and the tailings slurry inside the cell.
 Table 3 shows the total material mined, ore, OB and IB dyke material tonnage mined and TCS dyke material tonnage placed from the processing plant.
 The schedules give the planner good control over production forecasting and provides a robust platform for effective dyke construction planning and tailings storage management.

 The ore and dyke material quality is obtained by blending the run-of-mine material.
 The targeted processing plant head grade was successfully achieved in all periods.
-We targeted to reduce the periodic grade variability by setting tighter lower and upper grade bounds.
-The periodic grades in each pushback can be varied depending on the processing plant or dyke construction requirements whilst ensuring a feasible solution is obtained.
-Figure 7 and Figure 8 show the average ore bitumen grades and ore fines percent over the mine life.
+It was targeted to reduce the periodic grade variability by setting tighter lower and upper grade bounds.
+The periodic grades in each pushback can be varied depending on the processing plant or dyke construction requirements while ensuring a feasible solution is obtained.
+Figs. 7 and 8 show the average ore bitumen grades and ore fines percent over the mine life.

-Figure 4: Production schedule for ore and waste, and stripping ratio
+Fig. 4.
+Production schedule for ore and waste, and stripping ratio

-Figure 5: Dyke material schedule including OB, IB and TCS for Dykes 1, 2 and 3
+Fig. 5.
+Dyke material schedule including OB, IB and TCS for Dykes 1, 2 and 3

-Figure 6: Backfilling schedule for in-pit tailings cells
+Fig. 6.
+Backfilling schedule for in-pit tailings cells

-Figure 7: Average ore bitumen grades
+Fig. 7.
+Average ore bitumen grades

-Figure 8: Average ore fines percent
+Fig. 8.
+Average ore fines percent

-6.2.
+7.2.
 Comparison